Comprehensive University Admissions guide available

 - The year 12 cut off ATAR scores required for entry into the above courses varies between Universities.
 They can be as low as 90 for medicine (even lower for rural students).

-- The UMAT cut off scores required for entry into the above courses varies between Universities.
+- The UCAT cut off scores required for entry into the above courses varies between Universities.
 It is usually 80th percentile (lower for rural students).

 - Some courses require you to have completed prerequisite subjects.
 These are subjects you are required to undertake in your final years of schooling to be eligible to apply for a particular course (common subjects include English and Chemistry).
 Often you must achieve a certain baseline score in these subjects for your application to be considered.
 Please check relevant universities for specific subject prerequisites.

 - Many universities offer Medicine/Dentistry places for graduates.
-This may require you to sit the UMAT or GAMSAT (Graduate Australian Medical Schools Admissions Test).
+This may require you to sit the UCAT or GAMSAT (Graduate Australian Medical Schools Admissions Test).
 Please contact the relevant university(s) for more information.